 - Joy Palmer (Senior Manager, Mimas and DH@Manchester)

 Please follow us on Twitter for news of the latest developments: @DH_UoM.

 Innovative Language Teaching and Learning at University: Enhancing the Learning Experience through Student Engagement

 This conference took place on Friday, 28 June 2013 at the Manchester Conference Centre.

 The School of Arts, Languages and Cultures organised the third annual conference in the 'Innovative language teaching and learning at university' series.
 Following great success in Newcastle (2011) and Bristol (2012), the 2013 one day event focused on student engagement.
 This series of conferences has been very successful in bringing together a wide range of colleagues involved in teaching language and university level, including teaching and research focussed academics.
 We wish to maintain the momentum, continuing to promote the dissemination of good practice; to foster a spirit of community and enquiry within the language teaching body and ultimately enhance the university teaching and learning.

 The 3rd British and Irish Contemporary Poetry Conference

-The British and Irish Contemporary Poetry Conference was hosted by the Centre for New Writing old, 12 - 14 September 2013.
+The British and Irish Contemporary Poetry Conference was hosted from the 12 - 14 September 2013.